 In the Western Isles, discover some truly inspiring organised runs.
 The Isle of Tiree’s 10k and Half Marathon start on brilliant white sands where you can take in some unbeatable seascapes, while the popular Barrathon, a half marathon, runs clockwise round the Isle of Barra in the Outer Hebrides.
 Don’t forget the Stornoway Half Marathon, 10k and Family Run.
 It's the perfect excuse to plan an island hopping adventure!

 Recreate scenes from the film Chariots of Fire and join in with the St Andrews Running Festival in April.
 Run along the town’s iconic West Sands as part of the half marathon, 10k or 5k and enjoy the bracing Fife coastline.

 If you’re determined to push yourself to the limit, Scotland’s great outdoors can offer some gruelling challenges to test you physically and mentally.
-Long distance walks, such as the Kintyre Way and West Highland Way, become the courses for ultra-events, and there are other demanding challenges, like the Caledonian Challenge, Rob Roy Challenge and the Highlander Mountain Marathon which will take you into dramatic wildernesses where you will face both great distances and the elements.
+Long distance walks, such as the Kintyre Way and West Highland Way, become the courses for ultra-events, and there are other demanding challenges, like the Caledonian Challenge, Rob Roy Challenge, The Great Glencoe Challenge and the Highlander Mountain Marathon which will take you into dramatic wildernesses where you will face both great distances and the elements.

 In the grounds of the magnificent Traquair House at Innerleithen, Mighty Deerstalker participants are encouraged to don tweed garments and fancy dresses as they tackle either the 5k or 10k course.
 It’s not just a simple run through the pleasant Scottish Borders countryside – the route is packed with obstacles that will have you ducking, diving, crawling, climbing and splashing.